 In a background check, a person’s education, employment history, criminal record, financial history, medical history, or use of social media is scrutinized to determine a number of things, so knowing how to get a background check on yourself and others can point out any errors that may exist before an official search is conducted.9

-There are safe ways to get a background check that fully comply with the law, and also provide accurate information.
+There are safe ways to get a background check that fully complies with the law and also provides accurate information.
 This guide explores them in detail, so you can know exactly how to get a background check done right.

-Certain types of background checks may also be required for specific activities.
-One example is the police clearance certificate for “lack of a criminal record” required for adoption or school enrollment.
+Certain kinds of background screenings may also be required for specific activities.
+One example is the police clearance document for “lack of a criminal record” required for adoption or school enrollment.22

-To prevent yourself from being in a situation where you suddenly have to change plans because of a what shows up on your background check results, you should first understand how to get a background check, and specifically, how to get a background check on yourself.
+To prevent yourself from being in a situation where you suddenly have to change plans because of what your records check reveals, you should first understand how to get a background check, and specifically, how to get a background check on yourself.

 A few things to keep in mind:

 There are several ways to get a background check on yourself, and you can choose the option that is most feasible based on cost, timing, and extent of coverage needed.
-The easiest is to request a comprehensive background check from a company specializing in background searches.
+The easiest is to request an extensive records check from a company specializing in background searches.
 This will require less effort and will let you see what information prospective employers will see when they get the background check report on you.

-If you do not want to hire a background check company, you can learn how to do a background check on yourself.
+If you do not want to hire a background check company, you can learn about certain ways to conduct a records search on yourself.
 Options include:1

 The quickest and cheapest (free) way to do a background check on yourself is to do an online search.2 This will let you check if misinformation about you has been published, or if there is a mistake in your credit history.